-If RT3T™ is implemented by skilled trained operators, students can become focussed and empowered learners, and accelerate in literacy and deeper thinking skills, while also growing in tuakana-teina and collaborative kanohi ki te kanohi (face to face) skills.
+If RT3T™ is implemented by skilled trained operators, students can become focussed and empowered learners, and accelerate in literacy and deeper thinking skills, while also growing in agency, tuakana-teina and collaborative kanohi ki te kanohi (face to face) language skills.
 These skills are central to success throughout school and tertiary education, and for lifelong learning.

 Research Background to RT3T™